ErikEJ/azure-security-docs/articles/key-vault/certificates/how-to-integrate-certificate-authority.md

 ---
-title: Integrating Key Vault with DigiCert certificate authority
+title: Integrating Key Vault with Integrated Certificate Authorities
-description: This article describes how to integrate Key Vault with DigiCert certificate authority so you can provision, manage, and deploy certificates for your network.
+description: This article describes how to integrate Key Vault with Integrated Certificate Authorities so you can provision, manage, and deploy certificates for your network.
 services: key-vault
 author: msmbaldwin